FinickySpider/obsidian-scratchpad/README.md

    - Pick brush color
    - Adjust brush size
    - Clear the canvas
+   - Save the content

 ![](assets/scratchpad.png)

 > [!NOTE]
-> - This is a temporary note — your content is stored in memory and will be lost when the app is closed.
+> - This is a temporary note — your content is stored in memory and will be lost when the app is closed unless you manually save it to disk.
 > - Scratchpad **does not support multiple notes**.

 ## License